Move During COVID-19? Why, yes!

 “We both worked in this area and have family and a large network of friends, so we knew we wanted to come back here,” Beth says.
 When COVID-19 hit the East Coast in March, Beth began watching the regional infection rates and those of local senior living communities.

 “Bethany Village had zero resident cases and has had less than five associate cases,” adds Beth.
-[Data as of 8/12/20.]
 “I believe people need to look at the facts.
 I looked at how the community was closing public areas and restricting events and gatherings.
 I saw they were requiring screening and masks.
 I respect that.
 I could tell that this place is really looking out for your safety.”
+[As of December 31, Asbury Communities has conducted more than 51,000 COVID-19 tests at its eight retirement communities with a positivity rate of just 1 percent.
+That compares to a national rate of 8.5 percent.]

 Typically, incoming residents are paired with an ambassador who helps introduce them to new people and provides suggestions for programs, clubs, and events the new couple might like.
 Because Beth and Terry moved during Bethany Village’s and Pennyslvania’s heightened security measures for senior living communities, they were required to self-quarantine in their new home for 14 days.
 See our Friends & Family page for more about our phased re-opening plans.